 Professional house painting cost

-Generally speaking, the cost of having a house painted by an outside contractor is on average 20-40 euros per square meter.
-The price is significantly affected by the amount of preparation work and the quality of the materials chosen.
-For example, old houses usually have more extensive preparation work, which increases the cost of the painting project.
+Generally speaking, the cost of having a house painted by an outside contractor is on average 20–40 euros per square meter.
+The price is significantly affected by the amount of preparatory work and the quality of the selected materials.
+For example, old houses usually have more extensive preparatory work, which increases the cost of the painting project.

 8. How long does it take to paint a house?

-House painting time depends on several factors, such as the size of the house, the painting method, weather conditions, and how many coats of paint are needed.
-We’re often asked how long it takes to paint a single-family home.
-On average, painting a single-family home takes 2-8 days, depending on the size of the house.
-If you paint yourself without much experience in painting work, painting can take 1-4 weeks.
+The time it takes to paint a house depends on several factors, such as the size of the house, the painting method, weather conditions, and how many coats of paint are needed.
+We’re often asked how long it takes to paint a detached house.
+On average, painting a detached house takes 2–8 days, depending on the size of the house.
+If you paint yourself without much experience in painting work, the painting can take 1–4 weeks.

 9. How many coats does a house need?

 Generally speaking, a house needs two coats of paint on the first painting.
-Repainting is necessary every 10-15 years depending on how well the chosen paint withstands weather conditions and wear.
-Sarah Robinson writes in her article:
+Repainting is necessary every 10–15 years, depending on how well the selected paint withstands weather conditions and wear.

 Especially in areas with lots of rain, humidity, or extreme temperature fluctuations, paint wears out faster.
 For example, in coastal areas or in the south, where temperatures can vary greatly, paint can wear out faster than usual.